graphql/composite-schemas-wg/rfcs/spec/spec/Section 2 -- Composition.md

 **Explanatory Text**

-This rule ensures that enum types with the same name across different subgraphs in a GraphQL Fusion schema have identical sets of values.
+This rule ensures that enum types with the same name across different subgraphs in a supergraph have identical sets of values.
 Enums, must be consistent across subgraphs to avoid conflicts and ambiguities in the composed schema.

 When an enum is defined with differing values across subgraphs, it can lead to confusion and errors in query execution.
 For instance, a value valid in one subgraph might be passed to another where it's unrecognized, leading to unexpected behavior or failures.
 This rule prevents such inconsistencies by enforcing that all instances of the same named enum across subgraphs have an exact match in their values.